WW-FL: Secure and Private Large-Scale Federated Learning: Attacks Mitigations

-\emph{FLTrust} assumes the aggregator has access to a clean training set and can train the global model of the previous iteration on that; then it measures the cosine similarity of the own training result against the inputs of participants and excludes the least similar ones.

-\emph{Trimmed Mean} for each coordinate computes the mean across the provided gradient updates and excludes the values that deviate the most in either direction of the mean.
-For our experiments, the number of excluded coordinates corresponds to the maximum assumed poison rate in the system~(e.g., when assuming at most~20\% of clients are corrupted, we discard the top and bottom~20\%).
-Performing this aggregation obliviously in~MPC requires implementing costly sorting to determine the ranking in each coordinate.
+FLTrust~\cite{NDSS:CaoF0G21} measures the cosine similarity between the inputs of participants and the most recent global model trained with a clean data set, then excludes the least similar inputs.
+Trimmed Mean~(TM)~\cite{ICML:YinCRB18}, for each coordinate, computes the mean across the provided gradient updates and excludes the values that deviate the most in either direction of the mean.
+Performing~TM aggregation obliviously in~MPC requires implementing costly sorting to determine the ranking in each coordinate.

 We observe that, intuitively, data poisoning in contrast to model poisoning does not result in specific coordinates producing extreme outliers.
 Hence, we propose a heuristic~\enquote{Trimmed Mean Variant} that computes the mean and ranking only for a small~\emph{randomly sampled subset} of coordinates.
-Then, during aggregation, it excludes those gradient updates that occurred the most as outliers in the sample.
-We detail the algorithm of our variant in~Alg.~\ref{alg:algorithm-tr}.
+Then, during aggregation, it excludes those inputs that occurred the most as outliers in the sample.
+We detail our algorithm in~Alg.~\ref{alg:algorithm-tr}, where the underlying MPC functionalities~$\MPCTrimmedMeanList$ and~$\MPCTopKHitter$~(cf.~\tabref{tab:mpc-functionalities}) are as follows: